rmountjoy92/VectorCloud/README.md

 ```
 ./run.py
 ```
 * Open a browser and go to http://localhost:5000
 * to stop the server press ctrl+c in the terminal

-To reset your username/password you can do the following:
-* type db.session.query(User).delete() into the vector commands bar and execute
-* if you can't log in you can delete 'site.db' from the vectorcloud directory **note: if you do this, you will have to manually clear out the scripts and static/app_icons directory of any user added files and reupload them via the gui

 ## Current Features
 * view battery information provided by vector